 However, in spite of the potential that introverts have for connecting deeply with an audience, many feel unqualified (or scared to death) to take the stage and communicate.

-Yet, introverts are unexpected powerhouses on stage.
+Yet, introverts on stage are unexpected powerhouses.
 Good thing they’re highly logical creatures, and their love for people can supersede their fear of being in the spotlight.
 IF you can convince them that their voice is needed.
 (And trust me, it is!)

-Seven Reasons Why You Need Introverts on Stage:
+Seven Reasons Why You Need More Introverts on Stage:

 1. When an introvert speaks, people listen.
 Use them sparingly and save them for a particularly powerful or important week.
 Bonus: They won’t go over on time!